v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsourcestartend-method.md

 ## <a name="parameters"></a>Parametri
  `docs`
- [in] Le iniziali e finali documenti di origine.
+ [in] The starting and ending source documents.

  `lines`
- [in] Le righe iniziali e finali nel corrispondente dei documenti di origine.
+ [in] The starting and ending lines in the corresponding source documents.

  `columns`
- [in] Le colonne iniziali e finali nel corrispondente dei documenti di origine.
+ [in] The starting and ending columns in the corresponding source documents.

  `pRetVal`
- [out] `true` se le posizioni sono state definite; in caso contrario, `false`.
+ [out] `true` if positions were defined; otherwise, `false`.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche